 Electricity moves across regions through interconnectors which connect adjacent regions.
-Interconnectors deliver energy from lower price regions to higher price regions and can thereby equalise prices between regions.
+Interconnectors deliver energy from lower price regions to higher price regions and will often equalise prices between regions.

-When interconnectors are operating at full capacity, electricity is transported from a lower price region and sold in a higher price region.
-However prices are not equalised across regions.
+However, when interconnectors are operating at full capacity, electricity will still be transported from a lower price region and sold in a higher price region but spot prices will separate.

-Interconnectors can be a partial substitute for local generation in a region to the extent they can be used to import electricity instead of increasing the capital stock of generation within a region.
+Interconnectors can be a partial substitute for local generation in a region to the extent they can import electricity making them an alternative to increasing the capital stock of generation within a region.